September 12, 2022

 Anti-cancer Activities of Patchouli Oil

-- Kim and colleagues (2015) isolated a new chemical compound (cytosporone) from patchouli and tested with two other known phenyl-ethanol compounds of patchouli.
+- Kim and colleagues (2015) isolated a new chemical compound (cytosporone) from patchouli and tested it with two other known phenyl-ethanol compounds of patchouli.
 Although the test showed weak antibacterial activity, the two phenyl-ethanols showed significant cytotoxicity on four human tumor cells. doi:10.1016/j.bmcl.2015.04.094 https://pubmed.ncbi.nlm.nih.gov/25981688/

 - Patchouli alcohol was evaluated from the Pogostemon Cablin Benth plant, and known in Chinese medicine as Guang-Hou-Xiang.
-China has used this plant for many years to resolve damp, improve appetite, arrest vomiting, and dispel summer heat.
+China has used this plant for many years to resolve dampness, improve appetite, arrest vomiting, and dispel summer heat.
 The researchers found that patchouli alcohol can hold antitumor ability against human lung cancer A549 cells in vivo and vitro.
 Patchouli alcohol was able to activate the caspase 3 and 9 inside the mitochondria causing cell death.
 Patchouli alcohol can inhibit the sample graft of tumors in vivo (Lu et al., 2016). doi:10.1155/2016/4567580 https://pubmed.ncbi.nlm.nih.gov/27830146/

 Anti-inflammatory effects of Patchouli Oil Alcohol